 To visualize the size of the burrows (mm2) as a function of distance to shore, we created a scatter plot, coloring by environment (dunes or beach).
 The Pearson’s correlation was calculated using R (R Core Team, 2018).
 To test whether the proximity to other burrows was different between environments, we generated a boxplot, and used an ANOVA test.
+Furthermore, we assessed whether the distance to the nearest burrow differed between the dunes and the beach.
+To do so, we generated a box plot of the “distance to point” by environment type, and performed an ANOVA test.

 Results

+Weather

+During the time of the study (October 21 to 24), the temperatures ranged from and air temperatures from 22 to 23°C, with wind directions ranging from 29° to 207° from the true North, with wind speeds average from 4.54 m/s (NOAA, 2018).
+Rainfall was minimal on October 24, 2018.
+The tidal amplitude was 2.19m, and increased to 2.52 at the end of the study (NOAA, 2018).

+Burrow abundance, activity and orientation

-Overall, we surveyed 523 burrows on the Nanny Goat Beach, where 259 burrows were found on the beach, and 264 on the dunes.
-The range of burrow sizes varied between 53.76mm2 to 4623mm2, with a mean of 1705.18mm2.
+Overall, we surveyed 523 burrows on the Nanny Goat Beach, where 259 burrows were found on the beach, and 264 on the dunes (Figure 1).
+The range of burrow area sizes varied between 53.76mm2 to 4623mm2, with a mean of 1705.18mm2.
+The height and widths of the burrow were correlated, with generally an oval shape (Figure 2).

 The size distribution of the burrows followed a normal distribution on both the dunes and the beach (Dunes p-value=3.93e-10; Beach p-value 3.434e-09).
-The median size of the burrows on the dunes was 1345.9mm2, whereas it was slightly smaller on the beach with a median of 833.05mm2.
-To address the hypothesis of the range on the beach being smaller than the range of sizes on the dunes, we calculated the ranges of sizes in these habitats.
+The median size of the burrows on the dunes was 1345.9mm2, whereas it was slightly smaller on the beach with a median of 833.05mm2 (Figure 3).
+To address the hypothesis of the range on the beach being smaller than the range of sizes on the dunes proposed by Hill as a result of beach slope (1973), we calculated the ranges of sizes in these habitats (beach = flat, dunes = steeper).
 The range on the beach was from 53.76mm2 to 3299.83mm2 (difference of 3246.07), whereas the range on the dunes was 222.28 to 4623.81 (difference of 4401.53).
 Therefore the range of sizes on the dunes was less on the beach than on the dunes.
 The distribution of the burrows between the beach and the dunes was statistically significant (two sample Z test p-value < 2.2e16).

 All activity levels were found on the two environments.
-However, on the Beach, most burrows were had a high activity level, whereas most burrows on the dunes were moderately active.
+However, on the beach, most burrows had a high activity level, whereas most burrows on the dunes were moderately active (Figure 4).
 The activity levels significantly differed between the two environments (ANOVA p-value = 8.26e-09).
 The beach had more commonly a “high” activity level, whereas the low, medium and high activity levels on the dunes were approximately equal.

+The most common orientation was pointing “up”, that is, away from the beach, however, no particular preference for any direction was found on the beach, nor on the dunes (Figure 5).